-- Some schools are still mud structures and more new schools need to be built. - Limited classrooms result in overcrowding of children in schools as such there is a need for additional classrooms. - On the contrary, the small numbers of children in some schools have led to the need to rationalize existing schools. - ▶ Some schools do not have access to clean water and sanitation putting children at risk of diseases such as cholera, diarrhea etc. - ▶ A number of schools need fencing to ensure the safety of children. - Bad roads to some schools make it difficult to access such schools. - Some schools have access to scholar transport programme whilst others do not have. - Schools' infrastructure needs to be improved, particularly access to libraries and science laboratories.
+- Some schools are still mud structures and more new schools need to be built. - ▶ Limited classrooms result in overcrowding of children in schools as such there is a need for additional classrooms. - ▶ On the contrary, the small numbers of children in some schools have led to the need to rationalize existing schools - Some schools do not have access to clean water and sanitation, putting children at risk of diseases such as cholera, diarrhea etc.